Pluto Camera Trigger Review

 Long Time-Lapse Sequences and Battery Power

-You can turn off Bluetooth module of Pluto Trigger after a long Time-Lapse sequence has been started.
-Just press and hold the shutter release button on Pluto Trigger for 5 seconds.
+You can turn off the Bluetooth module after a long Time-Lapse sequence has been started.
+Just press and hold the shutter release button on the trigger for 5 seconds.
 The downside is that you will not be able to check the progress of the Time-Lapse sequence.

 If planning to run a Time-Lapse sequence for more than a day, you should power your Pluto Trigger from its USB charger.
 Unlike a camera, Pluto Trigger can't afford to sleep between Time-Lapse sequences and needs an external power source for long Time-Lapse sessions.

 What you need to know before buying the Pluto Trigger